 Neither Subject 1 nor Franklin Sousley have their pants cuffed.
-Subject 1

 Subject 1 is turned to his left presenting a view more from behind than in profile.
 Franklin Sousley (Below, Left) is presented in profile and reveals more of the front.
-Taking this into account comparisons can be made as to the location and type of equipment both men are carrying. - A. Sousley's first aid kits are seen "side on". - B. Empty canteen cover. - C. Cartridge belt, only the last pouch is seen on Subject 1 due to the angle at which he is turned - D. Wire-cutters.
+Taking this into account comparisons can be made as to the location and type of equipment both men are carrying.
+A. Sousley's first aid kits are seen "side on". - B. Empty canteen cover. - C. Cartridge belt, only the last pouch is seen on Subject 1 due to the angle at which he is turned D. Wire-cutters.

-Known image of Franklin Sousley At this point it is clear to me that Subject 1 and John Bradley are not the same person.
-Frankin Sousley and Subject 1 are consistent with respect to their clothing and the equipment they are carrying.
+and Subject 1 are consistent with respect to their clothing and the equipment they are carrying.
 It remains to rule out Franklin Sousley as being the person to the left of Subject 1, who has previously been identified as Sousley.
 For the purposes of this examination this person is referred to as Subject 2.
 Subject 2